VijayWath/VijayWath/README.md

 - 👋 Hi, I’m @VijayWath
-- 👀 I’m interested in app development and backend
+- 👀 I’m interested in MCU programming and Embedded Systems
-- 🌱 I’m currently learning nginx
+- 🌱 I’m currently learning CPP with espidf
 - 📫 if you want to reach me mail at vijaywath19171380@gmail.com
 - 😄 Pronouns: Gulabjamun
 - ⚡ Fun fact: 70% of software developers code as a hobby